Regret-Based Defense in Adversarial Reinforcement Learning: Experiments

-Each "actor" adversary is an RL agent that learns to minimize the overall return of the corresponding optimally-trained agents (using DQN, PPO, RADIAL-DQN, DRN, DRN+), which is achieved by choosing perturbed observations $s^p$ from a distribution over a neighborhood of surrounding states $s^p \in S_{s_t}$.
-The neighborhood $S_{s_t}$ which the adversary samples from is not necessarily the same distribution as the neighborhood DRN samples from; in our experiments, we increase the attack neighborhood to around twenty percent larger than the DRN neighborhood (on average).
-During training, the adversary is permitted to perturb the victim's observations at every step.
-Each of our tested methods and baselines has one corresponding actor attacker.
+Each Worst-Case Policy (WC) adversary is a Q-learning agent that minimizes the overall return of the targeted agents by learning perturbed observations from a neighborhood distribution of surrounding states $N(s_t)$.
+Note that $N(s_t)$ is not necessarily equal to the training neighborhood that DRN samples; in our experiments, we increase the attack neighborhood radius by twenty percent (approximately).
+During the training of the adversary, it is permitted to perturb the victim's observations at every step.
+Each tested method has a corresponding WC Policy attacker.
+In the Highway environments, the perturbations correspond to a small shift in the position of a nearby vehicle; in the Atari domains, the input tensor is shifted up or down several pixels.
+For MuJoCo, we instead apply the Maximal Action Difference attack with $\epsilon=0.15$ \cite{zhangsadqn}.